The Church (1989 film): Cast

-Additional cast members include Roberto Corbiletto as sacristan Hermann, Alina De Simone as Lotte's mother, John Karlsen as Heinrich, Katherine Bell Marjorie as Heinrich's wife, and John Richardson as the architect.
-Director Michele Soavi makes an uncredited appearance as a police officer.
+Director Michele Soavi makes an uncredited cameo appearance as a police officer.

 Production

-The Church was partially shot at Matthias Church in Budapest.
+Development and writing

 In an interview conducted on January 22, 1988, directors Lamberto Bava and Dario Argento were discussing a follow-up to Demons 2 stating that they were working on a follow-up film, with Argento stating it would not be called Demons 3, but potentially Ritorno alla casa dei demoni.
 The third Demons film, whose story was developed by Franco Ferrini and Dardano Sacchetti, involves a group of passengers that find themselves on a volcanic island after their airplane is forced to make an emergency landing.
 Sacchetti explained that the situation was for them to arrive in a "weird hell" and compared the film to Alien, but with the isolated place being an airplane opposed to a spaceship and the demons replacing the aliens.
 After developing several drafts, the writers abandoned the story with Sacchetti stating that they had trouble creating a story set in an isolated area of the airplane.
 The screenwriters eventually developed a new screenplay set in a church which acted as a passage into hell.
 Argento would later state that The Church "was never Demons 3, nobody but Lamberto ever wanted to make Demons 3; I didn't want it, the studio didn't want it, nobody wanted it."

 The decision of re-starting the screenplay from the beginning led to Bava leaving the project as he began working on a set of television films in October 1988.
 This led to director Michele Soavi to enter production as the director, right after he had completed his film Stage Fright.
 Soavi was surprised at Bava leaving the project, stating "I couldn't be he had worked on it for so long and didn't want to complete the project."
 Soavi made some changes to the script, including a new opening scene influenced by John Milius' film Conan the Barbarian.
 Soavi declared that he "loved the first part, but in the middle it was a little silly, so I got together with Franco Ferrini and worked on it to make it stronger."
 Shooting of the film took place from September to November 1988 with a budget of three and a half million dollars.